 Charles Saatchi Overlooked at the Oscars: 109 movies not nominated for best picture—The film critic picked films missed at the Academy Awards.

-Paul Schrader Film Canon—The writer/director selected 60 films for his film canon in a highbrow leaning list.
+Paul Schrader Film Canon—The writer/director selected 60 films for his film canon.
 This link is from the Internet Archive.

 Martin Scorsese Guilty and Unguilty Pleasures—Another director selected guilty pleasure films and films that he loves despite something that spoils them.